-Lectures on Urban Infrastructure Management 2
+Lectures on Urban Infrastructure Management 2 Assorted Instructors Tailor-made Lecture

 In this class, the Assorted Instructors will provide lectures on the current situation and future prospect of the challenges of urban infrastructure management related to urban human security engineering.
 The aim of this class is to develop advanced and practical research capability of the students.
 To achieve this, they will be assigned with research subjects and will present and discuss their findings.